our-story-media/ourstory-resources/doc_gen/materials/README.md

 You are welcome to use any equipment that you can source, however we provide this list as a reference of a kit that we have used and know performs well in the field.

 ::: tip
-Although the Our Story infrastructure is flexible and can be used in many contexts, you will need a minimum amount of technology to start a deployment.
+Although the Indaba infrastructure is flexible and can be used in many contexts, you will need a minimum amount of technology to start a deployment.
 :::

 ### Minimum Equipment Required for Online